The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Introduction

 This is the first substantial evidence for the full conjecture.
-At the same time this level of generality is general enough to cover all the classical theory of incidence algebras and M\"obius inversion in combinatorics, since locally finite posets, Cartier--Foata monoids, M\"obius categories, and Schmitt's examples are all $0$-truncated simplicial spaces.
+According to the discussion above, the expected generality for $X$ is that of discrete decomposition spaces, but in fact (as kindly pointed out by the anonymous referee) the proofs work the same for a broader class of decomposition spaces, namely those $1$-truncated decomposition spaces with the property that all their intervals are discrete.
+Clearly, discrete decomposition spaces have this property, so the level of generality already covers all the classical theory of incidence algebras and M\"obius inversion in combinatorics, since locally finite posets, Cartier--Foata monoids, M\"obius categories, and Schmitt's examples are all $0$-truncated simplicial spaces.
 In particular it gives finally a firm formalisation of Lawvere's intuition that the interval construction should be universal in some sense.
 As a particular case it establishes also the universal property of the Ehrenborg Hopf algebra.